ashokreddy1613/Interview/Interview-Questions.md

 Company -Amazon
  Exp--7 years ( DevOps Consultant)

-If you're migrating a monolithic application from on-prem to Cloud and the system has its local file system, which file system you will use in AWS., How will you store all the configurations related to your monolithic app in Cloud, What are the observibility needed for app —> Monitoring, Alerting, Logging, Remediation, PD, If you're not allowed to install Filebeat in your worker nodes for logging, then what will be possible option, What are the security protocols will be taken into consideration while designing three tier architecture., DB migration, how will you sync the data,
+If you’re migrating a monolithic application from on-prem to Cloud and the system has its local file system, which file system you will use in AWS., How will you store all the configurations related to your monolithic app in Cloud, What are the observibility needed for app —> Monitoring, Alerting, Logging, Remediation, PD, If you’re not allowed to install Filebeat in your worker nodes for logging, then what will be possible option, What are the security protocols will be taken into consideration while designing three tier architecture., DB migration, how will you sync the data,
 If DB POD is down, will it affect the data it gets stored,